 Its name was Whispers, and it was a pancake and crepe cafe.
 I purchased the existing business and settled on it weeks after my twenty-first birthday, refurbished and updated equipment, and went for it.
 That cafe was where I first cut my teeth on what it was like to work for myself.

 But not for the reasons you might think.
 Cafes have notorious schedules, and you have to be there the majority of the time.
 And that’s just opening hours.
 There is also cooking, ordering, marketing, catering, book work and staffing.
 Plenty to do to keep you busy.
 I flipped more pancakes in those years than most people will in ten lifetimes.
 Haha.

 I loved it.
 The coming and going of people.
 The new ideas and changing the scenery of a cafe.
 There was never a day that looked the same as the one before.
 And I love coffee… I pretty much drank enough coffee for a small country in those few years.

 It was the best.

 The Saturday morning’s when the cafe felt like having many people over for breakfast was my favourite.
 Kel and I would often handle these morning’s ourselves, him madly flipping and filling pancakes while I took orders and made coffee.
 Writing this now makes me smile at the hustle-bustle memory of that.

 At night we would do private events and parties.
 Dusting off the banquet type servery and offering a private and fun space for people to come and celebrate.
 That cafe was my first experience of creating community in business, a lesson I’ve taken with me always.

 So, where did it go wrong?

-When I sold the business, I did so knowing that it would support the new owner and that there was enough in the sale to settle any outstanding bills.
+When I sold the business, I knew that it would support the new owner and that there was enough in the sale to settle any outstanding bills.
 That said, I didn’t recoup the money I spent in the beginning.
-I was okay with that, it felt like the money I paid for my education in business.
+I was okay with that; it felt like the money I paid for my education in business.
 Worth every penny, even if today I would do things a little differently.